curtjenk/ticket-fix/README.md

 # Ticket Fix

-Ticket Fix provides a convienient way for apartment dwellers to request maintenance for their apartment.
+Ticket Fix Me is a maintenance request and tracking system focused on tenants (renters) and brings together the tenant, property owner and independent contractor/handyman.
+The platform will make reporting issues easier for the tenant.
+For the property owner, it can help to increase tenant loyalty, help develop a network of handyman to quickly resolve problems (this is particularly attractive to the small business property owner that does not have a maintenance staff).
+Lastly for the contractor, their network is expanded with the potential of increased revenue.

 ### Authors
+- Curtis
 - Josh
-- Curtis

-The app has the following features
-- Roles and Permissions around 4 "actors"
-- Login
--
--
-- Credit Card payment processing (sorta!)

 ### Tech